-The Licenced CA must:
+The Licensed CA must:

-- protect their private key in a secure manner. - have CPS approved by CCA - perform the CA operation as per their India PKI CP, CPS and DSC Interoperability guidelines - update the CPS when the India PKI CP policy change or in accordance with the CCA guidelines - publish a name and contact information of the party responsible for this Licenced CA - maintain a web site and publish the Licence, Sub CA certificates, subscriber certificates and CRLs. - should revoke all the certificates to subscribers and publish the CRL immediately in the case of compromise of their signing key and this may be reported to RCAI immediately.
+- protect their private key in a secure manner. - have CPS approved by CCA - perform the CA operation as per the India PKI CP, CPS DSC Interoperability guidelines and their CPS. - update the CPS when the India PKI CP policy change or in accordance with the CCA guidelines - publish a name and contact information of the party responsible for this Licensed CA - maintain a web site and publish the Licence, Sub CA certificates, subscriber certificates and CRLs. - should revoke all the certificates to subscribers and publish the CRL immediately in the case of compromise of their signing key and this is to be reported to RCAI immediately.